Richard I of Normandy: Relationships with France, England and the Church

 Richard used marriage to build strong alliances.
 His marriage to Emma of Paris connected him directly to the House of Capet.
 His second wife, Gunnor, from a rival Viking group in the Cotentin, formed an alliance to that group, while her sisters formed the core group that were to provide loyal followers to him and his successors.

 His daughters forged valuable marriage alliances with powerful neighboring counts as well as to the king of England.
 Emma married firstly Æthelred the Unready and after his death in 1016, the invader, Cnut the Great.
 Her children included Edward the Confessor, Alfred Aetheling and with Cnut, Harthacnut, so completing a major link between the Duke of Normandy and the Crown of England that would add validity to the claim by William the Conqueror to the throne of England.

-Richard also built on his relationship with the church, undertaking acts of piety, restoring their lands and ensuring the great monasteries flourished in Normandy.
+Richard also built on his relationship with the church, undertaking acts of piety, restoring their lands and refounding or enlarging a number of churches and abbeys including St. Ouen and an early version of the cathedral in Rouen, Mont-Saint-Michel, and Fécamp Abbey.
+However progress was slow and from a low base and by the end of his reign in 996 only four monasteries had been founded.
 His further reign was marked by an extended period of peace and tranquility.